-1) The Instructor/Clinic Director or Lab Faculty who first encounters the emergency or

-- 2) The Instructor, Clinic Director or Lab Faculty designated by the above. - Keep all students and non-essential staff away from any unsafe areas if appropriate. - Preserve evidence that may assist in proving the alleged offense occurred or be required for other legal documentation that the alleged victim may need. - Keep detailed notes of incident. - Refer media to Executive Director/Owner.
+- 1) The Instructor/Clinic Director or Lab Faculty who first encounters the emergency or - 2) The Instructor, Clinic Director or Lab Faculty designated by the above. - Keep all students and non-essential staff away from any unsafe areas if possible. - Preserve evidence that may assist in proving the alleged offense occurred or be required for other legal documentation that the alleged victim may need. - Keep detailed notes of incident. - Refer media to Executive Director/Owner.

-CSHA will test emergency response and evacuation procedures on an annual basis.
+CSHA will test emergency response and evacuation procedures on an annual basis (if possible).
 This test may or may not be announced.
-CSHA will publicize a description of the test on its website.